COVID HEALTH & SAFETY MEASURES

 * The farmhouse is tiny and does not have coat closets or a bag check.
 Small bags may be left at the front desk as space permits.
 DURING THIS TIME, WE CANNOT HOLD ANY PERSONAL BELONGINGS.
 PLEASE SEE COVID HEALTH AND SAFETY MEASURES ABOVE.

 * Pets are not allowed within the garden or in the farmhouse.
-However, helper animals are always welcome.
+However, service animals are always welcome.

 * Please understand that we must limit the number of people within the farmhouse at once.
 When you arrive you may be asked to tour the garden first if there are too many visitors inside.
 Thank you for understanding!